shu-vro/Animated-Typography/README.md

-# folder1
-A quick solution on web.
+A quick solution to web.
+This is my first github repository and I am learning how to make branches.
+And also How to make a pull request and accept it.